mylinuxforwork/dotfiles-installer/README.md

 </a>

 > [!IMPORTANT]
 > The Dotfiles Installer requires a Desktop Environment (Gnome, KDE Plasma, etc.) or a Window Manager (Hyprland, Qtile, etc.).
-On a minimal system, please install e.g. Hyprland and a terminal first and then execute the installation command in your terminal.
+On a minimal system, please install e.g. Hyprland, a browser and a terminal first and then install the app from Flathub.

 After the installation you can start the app from your application launcher or with: